Sekqies/Sekqies/README.md

 ### Hi there 👋

+My name is Fernando Ellerbrock Theodoro, and I am a sophomore student at the Industrial Technological High School "Prof. Isaac Portal Roldán" - State University of São Paulo.
+Aspiring computer engineer and fullstack developer.
+I love math and most things related to technology - if something interests me, I will learn it.

+Currently studying complex analysis

 <!--
 **Sekqies/Sekqies** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.